 We have experienced significant growth since our inception, largely driven by increasing brand recognition, new product launches, strong product sales, and increasing receptiveness towards and adoption of smart home AI and IoT technology in China.
 Our number of household users increased by 197.3% from approximately 348 thousand as of December 31, 2016 to over 1.0 million as of March 31, 2018, with the number of IoT products shipped increasing by 212.3% from approximately 382 thousand units in 2016 to approximately 1.2 million units in 2017.
 Our net revenues increased by 179.4% from RMB312.6 million in 2016 to RMB873.2 million (US\$134.2 million) in 2017.
-For the years ended December 31, 2016 and 2017, revenues generated from our sales to Xiaomi were RMB299.8 million and RMB739.5 million (US\$113.7 million), representing 95.9% and 84.7% of our total net revenues, respectively.
+For the years ended December 31, 2016 and 2017, revenues generated from our sales to Xiaomi were RMB299.8 million and RMB739.5 million (US\$113.7 million), primarily consisting of sales of Xiaomi-branded IoT-enabled smart water purification systems as well as other complementary products such as water purifier filters, kettles and water quality meters, representing 95.9% and 84.7% of our total net revenues during such periods, respectively.
+In recent years, we have made significant efforts to ramp-up sales of Viomi-branded products, especially IoT products, through new product development and the introduction of new product categories.
+For the years ended December 31, 2016 and 2017, revenues generated from sales of Viomi-branded products and others were RMB32.1 million and RMB218.3 million (US\$33.5 million), representing 10.3% and 25.0% of our total net revenues during such periods, respectively.
 Our net income increased by 473.5% from RMB16.3 million in 2016 to RMB93.2 million (US\$14.3 million) in 2017.